-A great little brunch dish that’s a bit of a crossover between French toast and bread and butter pudding.
-It's sure to be a crowd pleaser
+A delightful brunch dish that embodies a crossover between French toast and savoury bread and butter pudding.
+Packed with the richness of smoked bacon and creamy Old Cotswold Legbar eggs, it's sure to be a crowd pleaser.

 300ml whole milk